Let’s get straight to it: In most cases, you do not have to pay back grants.

 Here are the 2 most likely cases in which you must repay federal grant money, as well as when you need to repay it:

-- Your school should notify you with a repayment bill if you need to repay grant money for any reason, such as an overaward or drastic change in enrollment status.
+Your school should notify you with a repayment bill if you need to repay grant money for any reason, such as an overaward or drastic change in enrollment status.
 If you don’t pay within 45 days, you may forfeit future federal financial aid eligibility until you pay.
-(If your school failed to notify you, they are responsible for paying the unpaid portion.)

 How do you know if you are eligible for a grant?
 You know if you’re eligible for a grant after you complete the FAFSA (Free Application for Federal Student Aid).
 Then your school should send you a financial aid award letter that details what scholarships, loans, and grants you qualify for.